Ains History, Family Crest & Coats of Arms

 Ains Spelling Variations

-hundred years, the English language lacked any comprehensive system of spelling rules.
+Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
-The recorded variations of Ains include Haines, Hains, Hain, Haine, Haynes, Hainson and others.
+The recorded variations of Ains include Haines, Hains, Hain, Haine, Haynes, Hainson and many more.

 Early Notables of the Ains family (pre 1700)